Data types representing the digits zero through nine.

 Modules

-Each of the following modules defines a different type named D10
+Each of the following modules defines a different type named D10, all of which

 are different representations of the same concept: